iris-hep/func_adl/docs/generic/query_structure.md

 query.Select(lambda event: {})
 ```

-Effectivley this is a loop over all the events in the data.
-The .Where() operator can also be applied on the event level, this will skim events based on the critera specified.
+Effectively this is a loop over all the events in the data.
+The .Where() operator can also be applied on the event level, this will skim events based on the criteria specified.
 Here is an example of selecting all events after a cut is made.

 ```python
 query.Where(lambda event: {}).Select(lambda event: {})